MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Remove-MgUserMailFolderMessageRule.md

 Delete an open extension (openTypeExtension object) from the specified instance of a resource.
 See the table in the Permissions section for the list of resources that support open extensions.

-This example shows how to use the Remove-MgUserMailFolderMessageRule Cmdlet.

-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS